thoughtram/blog/_posts/2015-06-13-routing-in-angular-2.md

   - Resolving route data in Angular
   - Protecting Routes using Guards in Angular
   - Routing in Angular revisited
+  - Advanced caching with RxJS
   - Custom Overlays with Angular's CDK - Part 2
-  - Custom Overlays with Angular's CDK
 related_videos:
   - '175218351'
   - '189618526'